World Youth Day: 2019

 At the Concluding Mass for World Youth Day 2016 in Kraków, Pope Francis announced that Panama City would host World Youth Day in 2019.
 The World Youth Day was held from Tuesday 22 January until Sunday 27 January.

 2023

-At the concluding mass in Panama City, Cardinal Kevin Farrell announced that the next World Youth Day will be in Lisbon, Portugal.
-Originally scheduled to be held in August 2022, the Holy See announced on 20 April 2020, that it will be postponed until August 2023 due to the COVID-19 pandemic.
+At the concluding mass in Panama City, Cardinal Kevin Farrell announced that the next World Youth Day would be in Lisbon, Portugal.
+Originally scheduled to be held in August 2022, the Holy See announced on 20 April 2020 that it was postponed to August 2023 due to the COVID-19 pandemic.
+1.5 million pilgrims attended, in particular, the overnight vigil and the concluding mass.

+2027

+The 2027 World Youth Day will be in Seoul, South Korea as announced by Pope Francis during the concluding mass at Parque Tejo in Lisbon.
+It will take place from August 3–8, 2027.

 Chronology of celebrations

 Note 02This lists languages used in the main international version of the anthem.
 Local versions of the anthem in other languages (and alternate versions) may have also been produced.